 Babies and toddlers who crawl along the floor are at an increased risk of ingesting meth residue.

 Common symptoms of meth residue exposure include headaches, dizziness, nausea, vomiting, difficulty breathing, eye irritation, coughing, stomach aches and a sore throat.

 The dangers of meth residue are not as extreme if residents have only smoked meth within the property, but the manufacture of meth is what causes dangerous contamination.

 Signs of meth contamination

 There are some signs that suggest a home was once a meth lab.

 Firstly, meth labs have a very specific smell.
-The ground will generally smell like ammonia, ether, cat pee or rotten eggs.
+The ground will generally smell like ammonia, ether, cat urine or rotten eggs.

 If the windows are covered up, this can be a sign people are trying to hide something, such as a meth lab.

 Meth labs are generally very messy and unclean, so if your prospective home matches this description it might be best to watch out.

 Furthermore, if you live in an area known to have a history of police involvement or low prices, it may be worth investigating whether a meth lab was present.

-Researching the area, as well as asking local police and neighbours can be helpful to know who previous occupants where.
+Researching the area, as well as asking local police and neighbours can be helpful to know who previous occupants were.